 Distinguished Guest Lecturers

 Prof. Xinhe Bao, University of Science and Technology of China

-Prof. Xinhe Bao is President of University of Science and Technology of China.
-He is the member of the Chinese Academy of Sciences, the Fellow of the Royal Soceity of Chemistry, the Member of TWAS.
-Research activity focuses mainly on the surface chemistry and energy-related catalysis, including: Surface chemistry and model Catalysis, Catalysis of nano-confined systems, e.g. nano particles and porous materials, Activation and conversion of methane, Selective oxidation of hydrocarbons, Conversion of coal-based syngas (CO/H2), Catalytically selective oxidation of CO, Fuel cell related catalysis.
+Prof. Xinhe Bao is the President of University of Science and Technology of China.
+He is a member of the Chinese Academy of Sciences, a Fellow of the Royal Soceity of Chemistry, a Member of TWAS.
+Research activity focuses mainly on the surface chemistry and energy-related catalysis, including: Surface chemistry and model catalysis, Catalysis of nano-confined systems, e.g. nano particles and porous materials, Activation and conversion of methane, Selective oxidation of hydrocarbons, Conversion of coal-based syngas (CO/H2), Catalytically selective oxidation of CO, Fuel cell related catalysis.

-Prof. Christopher T. Chantler is in Physis at The University of Melbourne.
-He is the Fellow of the Australian Institute of Physics, the Editor-in-Chief of Radiation Physics and Chemistry.
-He is also the member of American Chemical Society, American Physical Society and Optical Society of American.
+Prof. Christopher T. Chantler is in Physics Department of The University of Melbourne.
+He is a Fellow of the Australian Institute of Physics, the Editor-in-Chief of Radiation Physics and Chemistry.
+He is also a member of American Chemical Society, American Physical Society and Optical Society of America.
 His research interests include: Quantum Electro-dynamics, Relativistic Atomic Theory, XAFS , Measurement and Theory of the Inelastic Mean Free Path of the Electron and Plasma Physics.

 Dr. Peter Fischer , Lawrence Berkeley National Laboratory